f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

     appliance-1#

-Qkview Creation and Upload via API
+qkview Creation and Upload via API
 ----------------------------------

 To generate a qkview from the API, POST the following API call to the F5OS out-of-band management IP.